tencent-ailab/tleague_projpage/README.md

 [Here are examples](https://github.com/tencent-ailab/TLeague/blob/dev-open/docs/EXAMPLE_SM.md#vizdoom)
 of how to train ViZDoom in a single machine.

-TODO: pointer to the Docker Auto Build repo and say it's yet-another guide to installation from scratch.
+Refer also to the [link here](https://github.com/tencent-ailab/TLeagueVdAutoBuild.git) for how to (auto-)build the docker image, which is yet-another guide to installation from scratch.

 TODO: texts for how to train with k8s